-Our nominating and corporate governance committee operates under a written charter that satisfies the applicable listing standards of Nasdaq.
+Our nominating and corporate governance committee will operate under a written charter, to be effective prior to the closing of this offering, that satisfies the applicable listing standards of Nasdaq.

 Compensation committee interlocks and insider participation

 None of our executive officers currently serves, or has served during the last completed fiscal year, as a member of the board of directors or compensation committee (or other committee performing equivalent functions) of any entity that has one or more executive officers serving on our board of directors or compensation committee.